 Note:The simulation assumes a simple uniform distribution for the amount of work done by the team and the effort assigned to a work item.
 I assume this is OK for the purpose of this blog.
 A consequence of this is that the result probably can’t be scaled.
 For instance, the situation in which a column in the picture above is a single Scrum team is not applicable since a more complex probability distribution should be used instead of the uniform distribution.

 ResultsThe picture below shows the result of running the experiment.
 After the start, it takes the system little over 40 work days to reach the stable state of an average cycle time of about 24* days.
 This is the cycle time one would expect.
 Remember, the “ready”’ column has a limit of 3 and the other columns get work done.
 So, one would expect a cycle time of around 4 times 5.5, which equals 22 days - close to 24.
 At day 75 the WIP limit is changed.
 As can be inferred from the picture, the cycle time starts to rise only at day 100 (it takes about one cycle time (24 days) to respond).
 The new stable state is reached at day 145, with an average cycle time of around 30** days.
 It takes 70 days (!) to reach the new equilibrium.
 The chart shows the following interesting features:

-- It takes roughly 2 times the (new) average cycle time to reach the equilibrium state,
+- It takes roughly two times the (new) average cycle time to reach the equilibrium state.

 - The response time (when one begins to notice an effect of the policy change) is about the length of the average cycle time.